wilmixjemin8/JDK1.0/README.md

 # JDK1.0
 ---------
-JDK1.0  is   a  new  generation  of  JAVA1.0 technology  focused on interaction  with S@, OPLUS,WDBAJ$, Jdollar,etc.
+JDK1.0  is   a  new  generation  of  JAVA1.0 technology  focused on interaction  with S@, OPLUS,WDBAJ$, JAS,etc.

 About Jdk1.0
 -------------

-Jdk1.0  is a  new  generation  of JAVA1.0  belong  to WSIT field.
+Jdk1.0  is a  new  generation  of JAVA1.0  belong  to WRIT field.

 JDk1.0   is   invented by  wilmix jemin  j  using CDollar  Technology at year 2015.